Someatsb/PRISM/README.md

 pip install -r requirements.txt
 ```

 The implementation is based on Python and PyTorch.
-Please make sure that PyTorch Geometric and other graph learning dependencies are properly installed according to your CUDA environment.
+Please install PyTorch Geometric and other graph learning dependencies according to your CUDA environment.

 ## Datasets

-We evaluate PRISM on widely used text-attributed graph benchmark datasets, including:
+PRISM is evaluated on the following text-attributed graph benchmark datasets:

 * Cora
 * Citeseer